-The Niagara Parks Commission, a Crown agency of the Province, operating under Niagara Parks Act, 1990, has been provided a loan of \$6.0 million (March 2011 - \$6.3 million) to finance additional capital costs incurred for the redevelopment of phase I of Table Rock House in Queen Victoria Park, Niagara Falls.
+The Niagara Parks Commission, a Crown agency of the Province, operating under Niagara Parks Act, 1990, has been provided a loan of \$5.8 million (March 2012 - \$6.0 million) to finance additional capital costs incurred for the redevelopment of phase I of Table Rock House in Queen Victoria Park, Niagara Falls.
 This bears interest at 5.07 per cent and matures in April 2027.

-The Ontario Infrastructure and Lands Corporation (OILC) is a Crown agency of the Province under the Ontario Infrastructure and Lands Corporation Act, 20011 and has been provided a Revolving Credit Facility to a maximum amount of \$200 million maturing in June 2019.
-OILC has drawn \$83 million (March 2011 - \$123 million) bearing interest at rates ranging from 1.98 to 2.64 per cent.
+The Ontario Infrastructure and Lands Corporation (OILC) is a Crown agency of the Province under the Ontario Infrastructure and Lands Corporation Act, 2011 and has been provided a Revolving Credit Facility to a maximum amount of \$200 million maturing in June 2019.
+OILC has drawn \$73 million (March 2012 - \$83 million) bearing interest at rates ranging from 1.59 to 2.64 per cent.

-The Ontario Lottery and Gaming Corporation (OLG) is a Crown agency of the Province under the Ontario Lottery and Gaming Corporation Act, 1999, and has been provided loans totaling \$131 million (March 2011 - \$150 million) to fund several projects, bearing interest at rates ranging from 1.31 to 3.22 per cent and maturing from January 2013 to May 2016.
+The Ontario Lottery and Gaming Corporation (OLG) is a Crown agency of the Province under the Ontario Lottery and Gaming Corporation Act, 1999, and has been provided loans totaling \$92 million (March 2012 - \$131 million) to fund several projects, bearing interest at rates ranging from 2.32 to 3.22 per cent and maturing from November 2013 to January 2018.

 The Ontario Northland Transportation Commission (ONTC) is a Crown agency of the Province under the Ontario Northland Transportation Commission Act, 1990.
-ONTC's total borrowing of\$12.0 million (March 2011 - \$27.2 million) matures from 2014 to 2031 and bears interest ranging from 4.90 to 6.29 per cent.
+ONTC's total borrowing of \$8.9 million (March 2012 - \$12 million) matures from 2014 to 2031 and bears interest ranging from 4.90 to 6.29 per cent.

 The Ontario Power Authority (OPA) is an independent non-profit corporation under the Electricity Restructuring Act, 2004 and was provided a maximum \$975 million credit facility to fund the Regulated Price Plan variance account.
 The credit facility expires on December 31, 2013.
-The Authority has drawn a total of \$75 million (March 2011 - \$30 million) bearing interest at 1.19 per cent.
+The Authority had a zero draw under this facility as at March 31, 2013 (March 2012 - \$75 million).

-The Ottawa Convention Centre (OCC) is a Crown agency of the Province under the Capital Investment Plan Act, 1993, and has been provided a loan of \$40 million (March 2011 - \$0) for the purpose of providing term debt to finance part of the construction of the Ottawa Convention Centre.
-This is a 25-year loan, bears interest at 4.67 per cent and matures in September 2036.
+The Ottawa Convention Centre Corporation (OCC) is a Crown agency of the Province under the Capital Investment Plan Act, 1993, and has been provided a loan of \$40 million (March 2012 - \$40 million) for the purpose of providing term debt to finance part of the construction of the Ottawa Convention Centre.
+This is a 25 year loan, bears interest at 4.67 per cent and matures in September 2036.
+Pursuant to a directive signed by the Minister of Finance on November 2, 2012, the Province provided OCC with a repayment deferral of principal and interest up to five years.
+Interest continues to accrue over the five year deferral period.

-The Royal Ontario Museum (ROM) is a Crown agency of the Province under the Special Act of the Ontario Legislature and has borrowed \$39.9 million (March 2011 - \$42.2 million) comprised of \$20.2 million at fixed rate 5.04 per cent and \$19.7 million at a floating rate currently at 2.77 per cent.
+The Royal Ontario Museum (ROM) is a Crown agency of the Province under a Special Act of the Ontario Legislature and has borrowed \$37.8 million (March 2012 - \$39.9 million) comprised of \$13.2 million at fixed rate 5.04 per cent and \$24.6 million at a floating rate currently at 2.68 per cent.
 All outstanding loans are scheduled to be repaid by March 2027.

 School boards have been provided loans under various programs beginning in 2006.
-During the year ended March 31, 2012, school boards were provided with additional loans and made two semi-annual blended payments of principal and interest, leaving the total outstanding amount at \$4,665 million (March 2011 - \$4,030 million).
-These loans bear interest ranging from 2.42 to 5.38 per cent and mature from 2019 to 2037.
+During the year ended March 31, 2013, school boards were provided with additional loans and made semi-annual blended payments of principal and interest, leaving the total outstanding amount at 5,039 million (March 2012 - 4,665 million).
+These loans bear interest ranging from 2.42 to 5.38 per cent and mature from 2019 to 2038.